Below are workshops descriptions that I have run in the past. Please contact me to set up a personalized workshop for your teachers.

 Full/half day Sketchnoting workshop

 Sketchnoting, or visual note-taking, is gaining widespread popularity as an effective and engaging way to take notes and to display student learning.
 Participants will learn how to establish a doodling culture in class with various fun and scaffolded drawing activities throughout the session.
 They will also learn about the elements of sketchnoting and how to get over the “But I’m not an artist!” mentality.
 This is a hands-on session, so come prepared to draw!
-Click here for a sample agenda.
+Click here for a sample agenda and testimonials.